 Christopher M. Smith

-Christopher M. Smith is an associate professor of horn at Texas Tech University where he teaches applied horn and plays in the Faculty Brass Quintet and the Mariah Winds.
+Christopher M. Smith is professor of horn at Texas Tech University where he teaches applied horn and plays in the Faculty Brass Quintet and the Mariah Winds.

 He earned a Bachelors in Music Performance from Murray State University where he was awarded The Most Outstanding Senior Man in Music and studied with Charles (Skip) Snead, and holds a Master in Music Performance with Honors from the University of Michigan where he studied with Lowell Greer, the renowned horn artist and pedagogue.